OnePageCRM/OnePageCRM.github.io/_posts/2018-03-02-rails-to-aws-lambda-communication-and-authentication.md

 ## Summary

 Going through the options available, I've decided on HTTP requests with JWT authentication.
 JWT is a well defined standard but the [official specifications](https://tools.ietf.org/html/rfc7519) are terse to read so I would always advise using libraries rather than generating complicated auth data yourself.
-Next week I will post a follow up going into the details of implementing JWT authentication in Ruby and NodeJS.
+Check back for my next blog post on implementing JWT authentication in Ruby and NodeJS.

 <br/>
 <br/>